sans-ui-org/sans-ui/src/routes/(section)/components/tooltip/+page.md

 ## Trackable

-Tooltip has `trackable` prop to define if the tooltip is trackable.
+Make the Tooltip trackable with the `trackable` prop, so it follows the cursor.k

 <div class="inline-flex flex-col items-start gap-4">
 	<Tooltip title="This is title" trackable><Button>trackable</Button></Tooltip>